stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 }
 ```

-We add a local helper to transform an entry to the Vulkan descriptor:
+We add a local helper to transform a pool entry to the Vulkan descriptor:

 ```java
 private static void populate(Map.Entry<VkDescriptorType, Integer> entry, VkDescriptorPoolSize size) {